Video game mechanics are at the heart of gameplay design, and yet the concept is widely misinterpreted.

-I’ve had game directors with 10+ years of experience misuse the term.
+Throughout my game design career, I’ve witnessed game directors with 10+ years of experience misuse the term.
 On the other hand, I’ve met junior designers who understand the concepts naturally without knowing the industry terms.

-Whether you want to become a video game designer, developer, or other complimentary roles in the creation of a game and no matter your experience level, a thorough understanding of the nature of game mechanics is essential for crafting rich game experiences.
+So if you want to be an effective and skilled video game designer no matter your experience level, a thorough understanding of the nature of game mechanics is essential for crafting rich game experiences.

 Without it, you’ll be stuck reusing the core mechanics of other games.